jsipprell/ganglia/README.md

 the immediate need was for decode only rather than encode.
 However, I fully intend to add an encoder in the near future.

-This package require cgo and an install libganglia (probably at least version 3.4.0).
+This package requires cgo and an installed libganglia (probably at least version 3.4.0).

 The package uses pkg-config however ganglia does *not*.
 To get around this a